Chevrolet C/K (third generation): Variants

 Alongside the full-size pickup range, the "Rounded Line" C/K series also included a variety of other vehicles.
-The C/K (and R/V) chassis and body were used for the Chevrolet/GMC Suburban, the Chevrolet K5 Blazer/GMC Jimmy, and multiple GM commercial trucks for the 1970s and the 1980s.
+The C/K (and R/V) chassis and body were used for the Chevrolet/GMC Suburban, the Chevrolet K5 Blazer/GMC Jimmy, and multiple GM commercial trucks for the 1970s, the 1980s, and the beginning of the 1990s.

 Medium-duty trucks (1973–1989)

-For 1973, the General Motors medium-duty truck range (Class 5-7) underwent a redesign.
-Slotted below the Class 7-8 H/J and C/M heavy conventional trucks (designed by GMC), the Chevrolet-designed vehicles shared their cab with the Rounded-Line series.
-With the exception of the steering column and gear shifter, the model lines shared much of their interior.
+For 1973, GM redesigned its medium-duty (Class 5–7) truck range for Chevrolet and GMC, slotted between 1-ton trucks and the Class 7–8 H/J and C/M heavy conventional trucks (designed by GMC).
+Designed by Chevrolet, the trucks mated the Rounded-Line cabs to a heavier-duty frame and a taller hood; with the exception of the steering column and gear shifter, the model lines shared much of their interior.

-For 1973, a Chevrolet 454 V8 was offered alongside 379 and 432 cubic-inch GMC V6s; a very rare option was the DH478 "ToroFlow" 478 cubic-inch diesel V6.
-For 1974, GMC engines were discontinued, with the 454 replaced by 366 and 427 cubic-inch V8s (developed specifically for commercial use).
+The gasoline engines that were offered in the medium-duty trucks were the Chevrolet 250 and 292 inline-sixes alongside the 350 small-block V8 and the 366, 427, and 454 big-block V8s.
+A very rare option was GMC's DH478 "ToroFlow" 478-cubic-inch diesel V6, which was offered only in 1973.

-For 1980, diesel engines made their return with the introduction of the Detroit Diesel 8.2 L "Fuel Pincher" V8.
-The same year, GM introduced the Chevrolet Kodiak/GMC TopKick.
-Largely developed to accommodate the Caterpillar 3208 diesel V8 engine, the Kodiak was slotted between the medium C/K and the heavy-duty Bruin/Brigadier conventional; it received a larger, squared-off hood and grille, which required raising the cab several inches upward.
+For 1980, diesel engines returned as an option with the introduction of Detroit Diesel's Fuel Pincher 8.2L V8.
+The Caterpillar 3208 10.4L V8 also became an option, as GM introduced the Chevrolet Kodiak/GMC TopKick.
+A short-hood conventional, the Kodiak/TopKick bridged the gap between the standard medium-duty line and the Class 7/8 Bruin/Brigadier conventional.
+To accommodate the larger Caterpillar engine, GM designed a taller, squared-off hood and larger grille (requiring the cab to be raised several inches upward).

 During 1984 production, GM shifted the design of its cowled bus chassis from the previous-generation medium-duty truck (introduced in 1967) to the Rounded-Line C/K series; the model line was produced through 1991.

-After 1989 production, GM replaced the medium-duty C/K and the Kodiak/TopKick with a single medium-duty truck line (codenamed GMT530), using the GMT400 truck cab and adopting the Kodiak/TopKick name.
+After 1990 production, GM replaced the Rounded-Line medium-duty C/K (including the Kodiak/TopKick) with a new GMT530 generation.
+Taking on the Kodiak/TopKick name, the GMT530 used the GMT400 cab.